 WASHINGTON — At the start of the year, what parent doesn’t want their child to do their very best?

-Whether that’s with homework, in a specific subject (like math), or on the SAT and college applications, with a new year of school brings a chance to refresh … to keep things going if the summer kicked off on a high note, or to hit the reset button if you just managed to make it over the finish line as last year closed out.
+Whether that’s with homework, in a specific subject, or on the SAT and college applications, a new year of school brings a chance to refresh.
+It’s a time to keep things going if the summer kicked off on a high note, or to hit the reset button if you just managed to make it over the finish line as last year closed out.

 So when it comes to supporting your kids this year, it shouldn’t come as a surprise that most parents struggle to find the balance between helping too much and not enough.